Growing up in the ’80s was fun. I loved it. Ahhhh…..the era when I was a teen.

 Today, my 2 teenage kids prefer shopping online.
 All from the comfort of an armchair, with bank card at the ready…my bank card!

-Back in the 80s town would be full of punks, large stereos blasting out and a crowd of people, us included, watching kids breakdancing.
+Back in the 80s, town was full of punks, large stereos blasting out and a crowd of people, us included, watching kids breakdancing.

 Then before heading home, it would be off to the pub for a quick drink and a fag age 14!